 Home Classes Tidbits Pickle Power What’s this?
 Links About

-Thy Tran makes a happy living listening, teaching, writing, cooking, traveling and, most importantly, eating.
-She has 15 years of food industry experience across a wide diversity of disciplines, from restaurants and test kitchens to magazines and newspapers.
+Thy Tran spends much of her time listening, teaching, writing, cooking, traveling and, most importantly, eating.
+As a culinary writer and chef-instructor, she has 21 years of food industry experience across a wide diversity of disciplines, including restaurants, test kitchens, cookbook publishers, and culinary academies.

 She co-authored The Essentials of Asian Cooking, Taste of the World and the award-winning guide, Kitchen Companion.
 Her work has appeared in numerous other books, such as Asia in the San Francisco Bay Area: A Cultural Travel Guide, and she has written for The Washington Post, Los Angeles Times, San Francisco Chronicle, Saveur and Fine Cooking.